IAIA24 Sessions

 Conference Topic: T1.
 The role of impact assessment in a Just Transformation

 In 2021 Barry Sadler and Rob Verheem started an initiative to take stock of 25 years of SEA experience.
-Tapping the wisdom of both selected SEA experts and the wider IAIA community, this has resulted in a first draft IAIA SEA agenda for action.
+Tapping the wisdom of selected SEA experts and the wider IAIA community, this has resulted in a first draft IAIA SEA agenda for action.
 This draft will be discussed at IAIA24.

 Acceptance Status: approve